Lecture outline - Introduction to physical

 cycle, past and present not disjunct.

-- abundant field work in addition to theorizing from first principles.
+- he did abundant geologic field work in Scotland in addition to theorizing from first principles.

 - "Thus in understanding the proper